knopmickael/github-following-app/README.md

 <br>
 <br>

-In order to use this scripts, you need to have `Node.JS runtime` and some `JavaScript package manager` installed on your environment
+In order to use this scripts, you need to have `Node.JS runtime` and some `JavaScript package manager` installed on your system

 <br>

-Once you got it, clone this repo on your preferred location, e.g.:
+Once you have them, clone this repository to your preferred location by running the following commands:

 `cd c:/projects`